-13.1.2 Laboratory Waste Storage Areas
+13.1.1 Laboratory Waste Storage Areas

-- Laboratories cannot place regular trash (i.e., bags and cardboard) in public egress corridors. - All waste must be stored within the laboratory near the entry doorway and alcove. - The alcove dimensions must accommodate the need to allow wastes by the entry doorway, while not restricting egress clearance.
+Laboratories cannot place regular trash (i.e., bags and cardboard) in public egress corridors.

+- All waste must be stored within the laboratory near the entry doorway and alcove. - The alcove dimensions must accommodate the need to allow wastes by the entry doorway, while not restricting egress clearance.

-13.1.3 Laboratory Support Rooms
+13.1.2 Laboratory Support Rooms

-- Non-laboratory spaces located within the laboratory encourage food and drinks to be brought into the laboratory, which is prohibited. - Offices, computer rooms, and staff work areas should not be located within a laboratory when possible.
+- Non-laboratory spaces located within the laboratory encourage food and drinks to be brought into the laboratory, which is prohibited. - Offices, computer rooms, and staff work areas should not be located within a laboratory when possible. - Bathrooms should be located to ensure that non-laboratory personnel does not have to walk through a laboratory to get to the bathroom.